awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

     --from-literal "access_key=${AWS_SECRET_ACCESS_KEY}"
 ```

-To use K8s secrets for authentication, the secret must exist before installation, or the CSI Driver pods must be
+To use Kubernetes secrets for authentication, the secret must exist before installation, or the CSI Driver pods must be
 restarted to use the secret.

 > [!WARNING]
-> K8s secrets are not refreshed once read.
-To update long term credentials stored in K8s secrets, restart the CSI Driver pods.
+> Kubernetes secrets are not refreshed once read.
+To update long term credentials stored in Kubernetes secrets, restart the CSI Driver pods.

 ### Driver-Level Credentials with Node IAM Profiles

+> [!NOTE]
+> This method relies on [Instance Metadata Service (IMDS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html), and you need to make sure IMDS is accessible by the CSI Driver pods.
+See [configure the Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-options.html) for more details on making IMDS accessible.

 To use an IAM [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html),
 attach the policy to the instance profile IAM role and turn on access to [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)